montana hall

-The M.A. degree in Native American Studies provides scholars with the pedagogical foundation to either pursue doctoral studies or to substantially contribute to their professional field.
-Montana State University- Bozeman is one of a small handful of universities in the United States to offer a M.A. in Native American Studies that is housed within a dedicated department of Native American Studies and located in a university community with a large, active Native population.
+The Master of Arts degree in Native American Studies provides scholars with the pedagogical foundation to pursue doctoral studies or to substantially contribute to their professional field.
+Montana State University - Bozeman is one of a small handful of universities in the United States to offer a M.A. in Native American Studies that is housed within a dedicated Department of Native American Studies and located in a university community with a large, active Native population.
 This vibrant synergy presents students with a rare opportunity to interact with full-time Native American Studies facultyon a daily basis and the opportunity to become involved in the Native American community here at MSU.

 Interdisciplinary Research